upperlevel/openverse/README.md

 # Openverse

+Openverse is a sandbox open-world voxel game developed with modding in mind.

 ### How to run

-In order to build Openverse:
+How to run openverse-client:
 ```
-gradlew build
+gradlew :openverse-client:run
 ```

-To run it:
+How to run openverse-server:
 ```
-cd build/game
-java -jar openverse-launcher.jar
+gradlew :openverse-server:run
 ```